FreiraumIO/react-native-share-extension/README.md

 - let all intent types trough
 - generate file uri from content uri
 - support multiple share values
+- supports listening for new data (based on onNewIntent hook)

 # Installation